fedir/fedir.github.com/_posts/2013-07-14-boost-vagrant.md

 Default precise64 had 384 Mb of memory, when I raised it to 1024 Mb, my app was much more reactive.
 You could do it in Virtualbox properties of Your machine, when it's down.

+## IO

+You could have great gain in performance, especcially on Windows 7, if You will activate I/O APIC (I/O Advanced Programmable Interrupt Controller).

+    config.vm.customize ["modifyvm", :id, "--memory", "1024", "--ioapic", "on"]

 ## Network

 Vagrant works much faster with NFS on Unix systems (both Mac and Linux).